2nd Year Student Looking Back to Year One

 I think I have been living on excitement and a little anxiety the past few weeks; ready to get here, ready to meet everyone, ready to begin.
 So begin we did with orientation last week.
 It was inspiring and I found comfort in knowing I made the right choice for me and wouldn’t want to be anywhere else.
 This program is in my soul’s language, but also in the language of everyone else’s soul too.
-I am surrounded and will be supported by such a diverse and amazing community of like minded people.
-My instructors, classmates, and I have congregated at SWC because we believe in the schools motto, “Transforming Education through Consciousness.”
-Although it may mean something a little different to each of us it is somehow still a common goal.
+I am surrounded, and will be supported by, such a diverse and amazing community of like-minded people.
+My instructors, classmates, and I have congregated at SWC because we believe in the schools mission, “Transforming Education through Consciousness.”
+Although it may mean something a little different to each of us, it is somehow still a common goal.
 Orientation emphasized that the goal is not to make me into something/someone else.
 Each of us is here to share our gifts, develop our skills, and discover how to best share our individual light with the world.
 Who we are right now is enough to start this journey.